moturkmani/Fetch-IMGUR-image-URLs/README.md

 # Fetch Image URLs from Imgur Album

 This Python script interacts with the Imgur API to retrieve image URLs from a specified album and save them to a JSON file.
 It provides an easy-to-use interface for handling JSON files and transforming image URLs.
+This is a good script to automate retrieving assigned URL's for images you upload to albums in your imgur profile to a JSON file which can then be used for your website.

 ## Features
 - Fetches all image URLs from a specified Imgur album.